Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 10% of the remaining estimated cost comes from using Azure Cache for Redis.
-To reduce costs the Azure Cache for Redis resource is shared between the frontend web app and the API backend which use Redis for two different roles.
+To reduce costs the Azure Cache for Redis resource is shared between the front-end web app and the API backend which uses Redis for two different roles.
 The currently selected SKU is the smallest recommended for production workloads and is more than enough capacity to handle the needs for both web apps.